Last Updated: November 26th, 2023

 - Excellent graded death benefit plans and simplified plans

-- Fast approval, often the same day, but typically taking 1 to 3 days
+- Fast approval, often the same day, but typically take 1 to 3 days

-- Guaranteed renewable premiums up to 95 years
+- Guaranteed renewable premiums for up to age 95

 - Conversion from term to permanent life insurance comes at a fee